 You can change up your charcuterie board with focusing on one country or state and showcasing their top selling types of cheese.

-3) Charcuterie Board Breads and Crackers
+3. Charcuterie Board Breads and Crackers

 Rustic baguette slices, crostini, grilled bread, pita chips, butter crackers with sea salt, toasted sourdough bread, and bread sticks are just some of the ideas you can use.

-4) Charcuterie Board Fruit
+4. Charcuterie Board Fresh Fruit & Dried Fruits

-5) Charcuterie Board Vegetables
+5. Charcuterie Board Vegetables

 Roasted tomatoes, pickled green beans, antipasto vegetables, pickled red onions, sliced cucumber, marinated artichoke hearts, homemade market pickles, marinated mushrooms, sun-dried tomatoes, stuffed hot peppers and Italian roasted red peppers will please any palate.

-6) Charcuterie Board Dips and Sauces
+6. Charcuterie Board Dips and Sauces

 Whole grain mustard, wildflower honey, chutney, peppered-apple jelly, pepper jelly, creamy hummus, homemade chutney, seasonal jam, pesto, tomato jam, apricot and cherry preservers, sweet and brown mustard, balsamic vinegar, olive oil and fig spread are some of the possibilities to include in your board.